Alex-Baltzis/automated_api_testing/readme.md

 - Going to the Actions
 - Click on a desired action
 - at the end there will be the pytest-html-report.html artifact

+> [!WARNING]
+> Whenever one would like to batch run the tests locally using the `pytest.ini` command
+it is advisable to have to `pytest.ini` in the directory.
+But when one wants to
+selectively run tests using the before mentioned Python Test Explorer for Visual Studio Code
+he/she has to remove the `pytest.ini` from the directory because it somehow inteferes with
+the execution of the extension.